Advice and support for students affected by coronavirus (COVID-19).

 I am in Australia and my student visa is expiring.
 Can I get an extension?

 Existing student visas cannot be extended.
 If you plan to continue studying, there are a number of visa pathways open for student visa holders to remain in Australia provided the you meet all necessary visa requirements.
 These options include applying for new student visa or a visitor visa.
 For more information visit the international student visa support page or the Department of Home Affairs student visa page.

 If you need further support, the University can provide advice on student visas only.
 If you are no longer studying but would like information on other visa types and options, contact the Department of Home Affairs or a registered migration agent for advice.

 Will studying online this semester impact my current or future student visa?

 Student visa holders can study up to one quarter (or equivalent) of their course online, according to the Australian Government National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students.
 Commencing Semester 1 with online content provided by the University will not impact your student visa.

 I am currently delayed and am not sure I can arrive in time for the start of classes, I have a tuition fee payment due to the University, and I haven’t yet paid.
 What should I do?

-The University has extended the due date for all 2020 invoices up to 14 February for students impacted by travel restrictions.
+The University has extended the due date for all 2020 invoices payable by 14 February for students affected by travel restrictions.
 The due date for these invoices is now 28 February.
-The University will be contacting those students directly impacted with more information.
-You do not need to apply for an extension, and will not incur any late fees or payment extension fees.
+The University will be contacting those students directly affected with more information.
+You do not need to apply for an extension and will not incur any late fees or payment extension fees.

 I am currently delayed and am not sure I can arrive in time for the start of classes.
 I’ve already paid my deposit.
 What should I do?